-In addition to this, MSSCR stores some more configuration data.
-This configuration relates to features not available in the IBM 750GX including L3 cache parameters for MPC745x devices and also defines the
+In addition, MSSCR stores more configuration data.
+This configuration relates to features not available in the IBM 750CX/CXE, including L3 cache parameters for MPC745x devices, and also defines the number of outstanding bus transactions, MSSCR[DTQ], and intervention for MPX mode, MSSCR[EIDIS].